-Plant availability and supply is dependent on seed germination in our Greenhouse.
+Plant availability and supply is dependent on seed germination in our Greenhouse and condition of perennial plants after overwintering.
 The material in this catalog is for information only.
 Where trade names appear, no discrimination is intended, and no endorsement by Penn State Extension is implied.